 Abstract

 Early screening, which can lead to early diagnosis and intervention of children with autism (ASD), can significantly improve the life quality of children with autism.
 The observational process of ASD diagnosis and lack of experts make the technology-based ASD screening methods more necessary.
-Early ASD screening based on behaviors is one of the most reliable methods that could be done by analyzing children’s playing patterns.
-This paper presents an extension of the smart toy car functionalities by adding shaft encoders to detect attention details traits in children with ASD.
+Early ASD screening based on behaviors is one of the most reliable methods that could be done by analyzing children's playing patterns.
+This paper presents an extension of the intelligent toy car functionalities by adding shaft encoders to detect attention details traits in children with ASD.
 Thus, the proposed approach uses two different modalities that improve screening accuracy by 10%.

 Introduction

 Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder that causes social communication and interaction problems [1].
 Unfortunately, ASD is becoming more prevalent in the last two decades [2].
 On the other hand, studies show that early diagnosis resulting in early intervention can effectively reduce the disorder's impacts.
-For diagnosing autism, experts should observe children and interview parents to determine the severity of the symptoms.
-Unfortunately, it is a time-consuming and challenging process.
+Diagnosing autism requires experts to observe children and interview parents to determine the severity of the symptoms.
+Unfortunately, this is a time-consuming and challenging process.
 Furthermore, many cases remain undiagnosed due to the lack of widespread experts, especially in low and middle-income societies.
 Consequently, it becomes essential to develop technology-based screening methods to make screening services cheap and widely available to overcome these challenges.

 Many technology-based methods are originated from the CHAT family[3] questionnaires, in paper-based format or mobile apps or web applications[4].
 These methods employ machine learning algorithms to improve the screening accuracy [5].
-Although these methods prove effective, licensed clinicians and observers should do them, making them time-consuming and exhausting [3, 6].
+Although these methods are proved effective, they rely on licensed clinicians and observers, making them time-consuming and exhausting [3, 6].
 To overcome the shortcomings of the questionnaire-based systems, many researchers have focused on biological markers of ASD[7] using brain imaging techniques like fMRI[8] or EEG methods to find ASD symptoms[9].

-Although these methods are proven effective, they require costly equipment.
+Although these methods are proved effective, they require costly equipment.
 Furthermore, putting a child in an fMRI or putting on an EEG cap may cause many discomforts limiting the usage of these approaches.
 On the other hand, wearable devices like smart glasses or sensors are used for ASD screening [10, 11].
 Despite the lower cost of these systems compared to fMRI and EEG, they still need to be conducted at dedicated centers.
-Intelligent observation of behaviors is a method to overcome the biometric and wearable methods.
+Intelligent observation of behaviors is a method to overcome the challenges of biometric and wearable methods.
 For instance, Moghaddas et al. developed a vision-based method to screen children with ASD based on the interaction between children with ASD and a parrot-like robot [12].
 Although this approach reduces mentioned difficulties in wearable methods, but still depends on dedicated centers to conduct the screening.

 That is why home-based IoT devices such as the intelligent toy car[13] were designed to perform screening in children's natural settings at a very low cost.
-Along with this trend, in this study, we improved our smart toy car by incorporating two shaft encoders on the wheels of our car to see if children with autism focus on the wheels instead of the whole car more than Typically Developed (TD) children.
+Along with this trend, in this study, we improved our intelligent toy car by incorporating two shaft encoders on the wheels of our car to see if children with autism focus on the wheels instead of the whole car more than Typically Developed (TD) children.
 This new modality, combined with its initial modality, which was based on capturing the acceleration features in playing with the car, helped improve screening accuracy by 10%.
 In other words, our contribution is in incorporating two modalities to better screen ASD.

 Related work